 Prague, Czech Republic is a wonderful city.
 It’s full of romance, culture, and diversity.
 It isn’t as popular among westerners as some of the other major European cities.
 In fact, most Americans completely miss out on this Eastern European gem, choosing to visit the more iconic cities of Paris, London, and Rome.
 Still there is no shortage of tourism in this stunning old-world city.
 In fact, it’s filled with tourists!
 We visited Prague during a road trip across central and eastern Europe, and this phenomenal city completely stole my heart.
 There are so many reasons to visit Prague, Czech Republic, but a few stand out above the others.

-5 things I love about Prague, Czech Republic
+5 things to love about Prague, Czech Republic

 With so many things to do in Prague, it’s easy to become enchanted with the city.
-We spent three days in Prague and wished we could have stayed much longer.
+We spent three days in Prague and wished we could have stayed much longer, although you can easily see the highlights of Prague in 2 days or so.
 Here are my top 5 reasons to visit Prague.

 Love and romance

 Although we visited Prague as a family, it is easy to see why it is the perfect city for lovers, as well.
 You’ll always find couples stealing a kiss in front of the John Lennon wall.
 The colorful wall has become a famous landmark and a symbol of hope, love, and peace.
 Lovers can be seen strolling hand-in-hand at night across the Charles Bridge, or watching the sunset around Prague Castle.
 Although Paris may claim to be “the city of love”, I would argue Prague gives Paris a run for its money.